 The ultimate harbour experience!
 The main income of this town comes from fishing, and visitors can take a stroll through its wharves and check out the large fishing fleet.
 Fresh fish and lobsters are available from the fishermen coming in with their catch.

 The Otways are home to many waterfalls that cascade down into the dense green vegetation from great heights.
 A bush walk topped off with a swim at their base will be rewarding and refreshing.

 Where to Stay:

 Marengo Holiday Park

 The Marengo Holiday Park offers affordable beach side accommodation (www.marengopark.com.au).
-Powered camping sites and unpowered camping sites are available, as are fully self contained cabins.
+Powered camping sites and unpowered camping sites are available, as are fully self-contained cabins.
 Other facilities include a laundry, family and disabled bathrooms, a camp kitchen, an adventure playground and barbeque sites.
 Every single cabin or site has panoramic sea views! (www.marengopark.com.au/)

-This 192 kilometre drive will take about three hours if you do it in one hit, and brings you to the end of your drive on the Great Ocean Road.
+This 192 kilometre drive will take about three hours if you do it in one hit, and bring you to the end of your drive on the Great Ocean Road.
 You would be foolish not to stop at the Twelve Apostles and take in their impressive limestone formation, said to be over 20 million years old.
-Like giant stalagmites these lonely pillars rise from the swells of the ocean, seperated from the cliffs that have been eroded back.
+Like giant stalagmites these lonely pillars rise from the swells of the ocean, separated from the cliffs that have been eroded back.
 Whilst only seven remain standing, the bases of collapsed rock where the rest stood are still visible.

 The Twelve Apostles.The Twelve Apostles and their associated limestone features such as London Bridge are the must-see attractions on this drive.